knanne/knanne.github.io/_posts/2018-05-29-notes-on-excel.md

 I know, I know...but sometimes it's just easier.

+Here are some basic things which are handy to know in Excel.

+# Pivot Tables

+# Filtering Data

 # Highlight Non-NULL Cells

 Example of how to highlight non-blank cells in column A.